bravecorvus/FB-Messages-Sender-Alfred-Workflow/README.md

 A primative workflow to send a facebook message over a node.js script

 Have you missed using Facebook Messeges from your Messeges app?
-Although lacking complete features, this workflow will allow you to send a messege anyone on Facebook.
+Although lacking complete features, this workflow will allow you to send a messege anyone on Facebook (as long as you get the name right).